BRP Inc.: Motorcycles and ATVs

 In 2007 Bombardier renamed their all-terrain vehicle line of products Can-Am.
 Can-am Off-Road has seven models of ATVs, the Outlander, the Renegade, the Commander, The Maverick, the DS, the Traxter, the Quest, and the Rally.

 The Traxter and Quest (no longer in production) had two engine sizes 500cc and 650cc.
 The Rally (also no longer in production) was available with a 200cc engine.
 The Outlander is a utility style ATV available in multiple engine sizes, including 400cc and 450cc single cylinder and 500cc, 570cc, 650cc, 800cc, 850cc and 1000cc V-Twin engines.
 The Outlander MAX is available for 2-up riding and the Outlander X-MR is built specifically for mud riding.
 The Renegade is also available with multiple engine choices, a 500cc, 570cc, 800cc, 850cc or 1000cc V-Twin engine.
 The Renegade X-XC is a separate trim level built specifically for cross country racing.
 The Outlander 800R X-XC is a version of the Renegade with the same trim level for cross country racing and non-racing trail riding.

 The XT-P is the modern outlander XXC and features the XT package with front sway bar and beadlock wheels.
 The 1000cc engine was introduced into the quad classification in the 2012 model year for both the Outlander and the Renegade series.
 The DS has four engine choices, a 450cc, 250cc, 90cc and 70cc.
 A 650cc engine was once available but has since been discontinued.
 An "X" trim level is available for the DS-450 and the DS-90.
 The Commander is a SSV or Side by side introduced for 2010 with either 800cc or 1000cc engines.

 Commander has several trim levels, including XT, X and LTD (Limited) at the time the only engine option for the extra packages was the 1000.
 The XT had upgraded wheels, winch, front bumper and upgraded gauge and steering wheel.
 The X package had Bumpers, rock sliders, XT gauge and steering wheel, X package seats, and beadlock wheels.
 Commander Limited includes air ride suspension, an am/fm radio with four speakers, an iPod adapter, XT package and built-in touch screen GPS.
 All Can Am ATVs except the DS-70 and the DS-90 feature four-stroke Rotax engines.
 The maverick side by side was introduced to stand up to the Commander's rival the Polaris RZR XP 900.

 The Maverick has an updated version of the commander's 1000cc V-Twin Rotax engine (1000R) this engine had a massive 101 horsepower.
 This was achieved by using high flow dynamics to increase exhaust and air flow.
-The Maverick was a revolution into the horsepower triple digits.
-The Maverick comes in 6 packages today (February 2014) Base, XRS, XRS DPS, XMR, X ds, and X ds Turbo.
+The Maverick comes in six packages (at February 2014) Base, XRS, XRS DPS, XMR, X ds, and X ds Turbo.
 In the X ds lineup Can Am brought the first factory installed turbocharged engine to the industry.
 The turbo boosts the horsepower of the Maverick from 101 horsepower to 121 horsepower.